Darlaston: Buses

 Buses which serve Darlaston Town Centre stop at Darlaston Town Bus Interchange.
-Services run to Lodge Farm, Bentley, Willenhall, The Lunt, Bilston, Wolverhampton, Moxley, Walsall, Pleck, Wednesbury, and West Bromwich, and are operated by National Express West Midlands and Diamond Bus.
+Services run to Lodge Farm, Bentley, Willenhall, The Lunt, Bilston, Wolverhampton, Moxley, Walsall, Pleck, Wednesbury, and West Bromwich.

-Additional services to Bilston, Ettingshall, Moxley, and Wednesbury briefly enter without calling at the main bus interchange.
+Services 34, 37, 39 and 79 are operated by National Express West Midlands.
+Services 65 and 310 are operated by Diamond Bus West Midlands.

+Local operator Thandi previously had a large presence in Darlaston up until 2023 when the business closed their commercial bus services.

 Canals

 The 7 Mile Walsall Canal runs through the town forming part of the Birmingham Canal Navigations.